ninioArtillero/ninioartillero.github.io/_posts/2024-06-08-tidal-init.md

 This little person is quite demanding, but also incredibly inspiring.
 I was finally able to give the workshop on March this year.

+[^1]: Thanks to the Tidal Cycles contributors of the [Open Collective](https://opencollective.com/tidalcycles) for making it possible through a micro-grant.

 ![Workshop flyer.](/imgs/2024-tidal-init/cartel.png)

 ## Tepoztlán